-11. What are the dimensions of a cross-ice hockey game?
+11. What are the dimensions of a half-ice hockey game?

 The average dimensions of a regular ice surface in Canada is 200 feet by 85 feet, with some rinks 200 feet by 100 feet.
-The cross-ice surface can be a maximum of 100 feet by 60 feet if the dividers are placed at the blue-line.
+The half-ice playing surface can be a maximum of 100 feet by 85 feet if the dividers are placed at the centre-ice line.
+In a study conducted by Hockey Alberta, the half-ice playing surface illustrated the same stride distance for a child as relative to the full sheet of ice for an adult.